 2017 - Headlines: February and October were the mildest on record; record lows on Nov.
 9 and Nov.
 10 were the first back-to-back record lows since August 1994.
 The year ended with the beginning of a 14-day streak with sub-freezing highs that started on Dec.
 26, the longest such streak since the winter of 1961.

-2016 - Headlines: The blizzard of 1/23 buried the City under its biggest accumulation on record (27.5").
+2016 - Headlines: The blizzard of 1/23 buried the City under its greatest accumulation on record (27.5").
 The low of -1° on 2/14 was the first sub-zero reading of the century (and since 1994).
 March 8 and 9 had highs of 77° and 79°, followed one month later by the coldest reading in April since 1995.
 For just the third time, there were three days in a row in the 80s after 10/15.
 Every month was warmer than average.

 2015 - Headlines: A year that began with the second coldest February of the past 100 years (11.4 degrees below average) ended with the mildest December on record (13.3 degrees above average).
-In between May was the second warmest, August was the third warmest, September was the warmest and November was also warmest on record.
-March had the most snow since 1956; high/low on Christmas Eve was 72/63.
+In between, May was the second warmest, August was the third warmest, September was the warmest and November was also warmest on record.
+March had the most snow since 1956; high/low on Christmas Eve was 72°/63°.

-2013 - Headlines: The heat wave of July 16-22 had the highest mean temperature of any heat wave of seven days or longer; during a seven-week period in May and June 18 inches of rain fell, then between Sept.
+2013 - Headlines: The heat wave of July 16-22 had the highest mean temperature of any heat wave of seven days or longer; during a seven-week period in May and June, 18 inches of rain fell, then between Sept.
 23 and Nov.
 21, a span of 60 days, less than an inch of rain was measured - the third longest such streak since 1950; the first full-day of winter had a springlike high of 71°.

 2012 - Headlines: By 0.1 degree, 2012 became the warmest year on record; February was the mildest on record and the winter of 2012 was the second mildest; with just 0.96" of precipitation, March was the driest month in NYC since Feb.
 2009; a high of 100° on July 18 was followed by a severe thunderstorm accompanied by hail; hurricane Sandy struck on Oct.
 29 and produced a record storm surge that caused extensive flooding in Manhattan; 4.7" snowfall on Nov.
-7-8 was the earliest snowfall of 4-inches+ on record; for the first time since 2001, less than 40 inches of precipitation fell.
+7-8 was the earliest snowfall of four inches+ on record; for the first time since 2001, less than 40 inches of precipitation was measured.

-2010 - Headlines: Two snowstorms dumped 20+ inches of snow, one in February, the other the day after Christmas; February's 36.9" of snow was the most on record for any month; a powerful nor'easter struck in March; April 7 was the earliest date for a 90-degree reading; July tied July 1999 as hottest month on record; 103° on July 6; a ferocious tornadic storm swept thru Staten Island, Brooklyn and Queens in September; for the first time since 2002 less than 50 inches of precipitation fell.
+2010 - Headlines: Two snowstorms dumped 20+ inches of snow, one in February, the other the day after Christmas; February's 36.9" of snow was the most on record for any month; a powerful nor'easter struck in March; April 7 was the earliest date for a 90-degree reading; July tied July 1999 as hottest month on record; 103° on July 6; a ferocious tornadic storm swept thru Staten Island, Brooklyn and Queens in September; for the first time since 2002 less than than 50 inches of precipitation was reported.

 2009 - Headlines: An early heat wave in late April was followed by one of the coolest summers on record; snowstorm on Dec.
 19-20 dumped 10.9".

-2008 - Headlines: With just a trace of snow January tied 1933 as the least snowy January on record; six-day heat wave in July; tropical storm Hanna dumped 3.54" of rain on Sept.
+2008 - Headlines: With just a trace of snow, January tied 1933 as the least snowy January on record; six-day heat wave in July; tropical storm Hanna dumped 3.54" of rain on Sept.
 5-6.

 2007 - Headlines: 72° during first week of January; coldest Easter since 1940; 8.41" of rain fell during April nor'easter; tropical storm Barry passed thru in early June; pre-dawn tornado struck Brooklyn in August; warmest October on record.

 2006 - Headlines: 26.9" snowfall on Feb.
-11-12 is NYC's biggest snowstorm of all time (until 2016); fourth winter in a row with 40 inches+ of snowfall; driest March on record; last 90-degree reading occurred on Aug.
+11-12 became NYC's biggest snowstorm of all time (until Jan.
+2016); fourth winter in a row with 40 inches+ of snowfall; driest March on record; last 90-degree reading occurred on Aug.
 3.

 2001 - Headlines: 103° on Aug.
 9; mildest November and December on record; the driest year since 1970.